FatulM/shamsi_date/README.md

 }
 ```
 And use it like before.

+Note that formatter formats digits in English so if you want Persian digits you can use fonts with Persian digits or apply a simple mapping to formatter output to change English digits to Persian.

 Jalali and Georgian dates support `toString()` method, and it is semantically equivalent to use
 a formatter as `Y/M/D` which means: